- Admissions policy

 The Government’s Early Learning Goals set out what most children will have achieved by the end of the Early Years Foundation Stage (the end of the school reception year).
 Children will progress at different rates during the EYFS and some children will need differentiated learning opportunities and regular monitoring within our setting to help them make progress.
 In addition the ‘Early Years Outcomes’ is an aid to enable practitioners to understand the outcomes they should be working towards.

-The Special Educational Needs Coordinator (SENCo) – Anne Dickinson
+The Special Educational Needs Coordinator (SENCo) – Lindsey Weeks

-The EYFS framework requires early years providers to have arrangements in place for meeting children’s SEN, and this is the responsibility of our SENCo Anne Dickinson.
+The EYFS framework requires early years providers to have arrangements in place for meeting children’s SEN, and this is the responsibility of our SENCo Lindsey Weeks.

 The SENCo will have responsibility for: